Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • No realistic prospect of reconciliation

-• Demonstrable hardship caused by waiting — overseas employment, health, or other grounds
+• Demonstrable hardship from waiting — overseas employment, health, or other grounds

-With a successful waiver, the overall process in Delhi can be completed in 2–4 months.
-Without a waiver, expect 8–18 months depending on the specific court's listing schedule.
+With a successful waiver, the overall process in Delhi can be completed in 2 to 3 months.
+Without a waiver, expect 6 to 8 months depending on the specific court's listing schedule.

 Stage 5: Second Motion and Final Decree of Divorce

-Once the cooling-off period has elapsed — or been waived — both spouses appear before the court one final time to reaffirm their decision.
-This is the concluding step.
+Once the cooling-off period has elapsed or been waived, both spouses appear before the court to reaffirm their decision.

 • Court verifies that consent remains voluntary and informed